LaunchCodeEducation/skills-back-end-java/assignments/techjobs-console/README.md

 1. The method that you write should not contain duplicate jobs.
 So, for example, if a listing has position type "Web - Front End" and name "Front end web dev" then searching for "web" should not include the listing twice.
 2. As with `printJobs`, you should write your code in a way that if a new column is added to the data, your code will automatically search the new column as well.
 3. You *should not* write code that calls `findByColumnAndValue` once for each column.
-Rather, utilized loops and collection methods as you did above.
+Rather, utilize loops and collection methods as you did above.
 4. You *should*, on the other hand, read and understand `findByColumnAndValue`, since your code will look similar in some ways.

 You'll need to call `findByValue` from somewhere in `main`.
 We'll leave it up to you to find where.
 You might have noticed that when you try to search all columns using the app, a message is printed, so that is a good clue to help you find where to place this new method call.